ys7yoo/PyBasic/README.md

 # 2. Setting up Python environment

 ## python 2 vs 3
-Python 2.7 has been very popular for scientific computing for a while.
+Python 2.7 used to be very popular for scientific computing for a long time.
 But now, it's safe to switch to Python 3 (3.5 or 3.6).
 So, if you are new to Python, start from Python 3.

-In our lab servers (Ubuntu), both python 2 and 3 are installed.
-You can (should) run python 3 by typing python3 instead of python.
+If both python 2 and 3 are installed on your machine, you can (should) run python 3 by typing `python3` instead of `python`.
 ```
 python3
 ```